agiertli/backstage-dynamic-plugin-nexus/RedHatOne.md

 ## Step By Step Guide

 You need to be logged in as `admin` user for the below steps to work.
-Nexus Repository, with the accompanied Docker Registry and example Docker Image  has been set up for you.
+Nexus Repository, with the accompanied Docker Registry and example Docker Image  has been already set up for you.

 - RHDH instance on this cluster is installed via ArgoCD Application and its GitOps repository is stored in a GitLab repository.
 - Locate GitLab URL